jstmaxlol/jstmaxlol/README.md

 currently leading development of the REBORN programming language, link: github.com/reborn-lang/
 ===============================================================================
 ::> programming languages (っ °Д °;)っ
-- C++ (my most comfortable language)
+- C++ (my most comfortable language, ironic since i dislike OOP)
 - C
-- HTML/CSS
+- Python
+- HTML/CSS | not programming languages but i am not making another category just for these fuckers
 - JavaScript/TypeScript
 ===============================================================================
 ::> languages i speak ヾ(≧▽≦*)o
 italian  -> native
-english  -> almost native level japanese -> studying german   -> plans to study arabic   -> plans to study
+english  -> write and speak fluently - i do not usually speak english so my pronounce may not be the snappiest japanese -> studying german   -> plans to study russian  -> plans to study
 ===============================================================================
            _                   _          __  __
   _____  _| |_ _ __ __ _   ___| |_ _   _ / _|/ _|